-- Purge your Twitter account: Get rid of following people or topics that no longer interest you.
+- Purge your Instagram account: Unfollow people or accounts that no longer interest you.

 - Clean your makeup brushes: Wash them with antibacterial soap and allow them to dry while laying flat on a washcloth.

-- Match up your socks: Set any single socks aside.
+- Match up and organize your socks: Set any single socks aside.
 The next time you do laundry, see if you can find any missing pairs.